isthisafrog/Frogmon/Keromon Rules.md

 - Important trainer's Pokemon get held items
 - No excessive stalling
 - No excessive setup moves in Elite 4

-Note: As this is still a work in progress, I am gathering feedback and have some possible rule changes listed in the "Proposed Rules" section.

 Based off the official ironmon ruleset: https://ironmon.gg